 Cloud Services Due Diligence Checklist

-Microsoft created the Cloud Services Due Diligence Checklist to meet the business need for a standardized approach.
+Microsoft created the Cloud Services Due Diligence Checklist, instructions, and worksheet to meet business needs with a standardized approach.

 How the checklist helps organizations exercise due diligence

-The checklist promotes a thoroughly vetted move to the cloud, providing structured guidance and a consistent, repeatable approach for choosing a cloud service provider.
+The checklist promotes a thoroughly vetted move to the cloud, provides structured guidance, and a consistent, repeatable approach for choosing a cloud service provider.

 Cloud adoption is no longer simply a technology decision.
 Because checklist requirements touch on every aspect of an organization, they serve to convene all key internal decision-makers—the CIO and CISO as well as legal, risk management, procurement, and compliance professionals.
 This will increase the efficiency of the decision-making process and ground decisions in sound reasoning, thereby reducing the likelihood of unforeseen roadblocks to adoption.
 In the case of Convergent Computing, a San Francisco-based IT consulting firm, they used the checklist to bring consensus to an otherwise chaotic decision process and reduced the decision cycle from a six-month process down to six weeks.